Written by Dr. Perry, PhD

 Please note that projection identification is different from psychological projection (click here to read my article about psychological projection) where we are projecting onto others our subconscious views and beliefs as belonging to them.
 Further, I have simplified the concept of projection identification and have discussed only one facet of this fascinating concept.

 Thank you for taking a moment to visit my blog.
 I hope you enjoyed this post.
 I welcome your comments and would love to hear your insights on this subject.
-The opinions expressed on my blog are solely my own.
-My posts are meant to educate as well as motivate, inspire and uplift.

 Ph.D. in Clinical Psychology